 Numerous beaches and boardwalks can be found along the coast from the famous Venice Beach to the Santa Monica Boardwalk to the scenic El Matador State Beach in Malibu.
 Santa Monica is also the ending (or starting) point for Route 66 if you are interested in another iconic road trip!
 If you like sports, you might want to book tickets for a sports game during your stay as Los Angeles is home to the several prominent professional sports teams: the L.A.
 Dodgers (as well as the L.A.
 Angeles who play in Anaheim), Kings, Lakers, Galaxy, and Clippers as well as notable college teams such as the UCLA Bruins and the USC Trojans.

 There is almost an endless amount of things to do here and you can read a whole guidebook just on things to do in Los Angeles.
 If you have only a short time in the city, I’d recommend focusing on a main interest (art, food, Hollywood, luxury shopping, beaches, etc.) to develop an itinerary or pick a couple of neighborhoods to explore.
 I’d recommend walking, taking buses, or using the metro when possible as driving and parking can be a nightmare.

 Los Angeles Tourism Website: http://www.discoverlosangeles.com/

-There you have it, my Highway 1 road trip tips and advice, as well as information on my top 15 recommended stops.
+There you have it, our Pacific Coast Highway road trip tips and advice, as well as information on our top 15 recommended stops.
 We had a great time traveling along California’s Pacific Coast Highway in our JUCY campervan, and we hope you’ll have a blast as well.
-For more inspiration, check our our California road trip post, which covers even more of the state.

 Have you ever driven along the California coast on the Pacific Coast Highway?
 If so, what were your favorite stops and memories along the Pacific Coast Highway?
 As always, feel free to ask us questions about our trip, or share you own tips and advice!